Northern marsupial mole: Distribution and habitat

 The species is distributed over an area of northwest Australia, at aeolian dunes and other soft sand terrain of the Australian interior.
-The records include the Little Sandy and Great Sandy Deserts, and at northern areas of the Gibson Desert.
+The records include the Little Sandy and Great Sandy Deserts, and at northern areas of the Gibson Desert (Western Australia), and possibly the Tanami Desert (Western Australia/western Northern Territory.
 The kakarratul is not able to easily traverse hardened sands or other terrain.
 It is thought both of these notoryctid species, the kakarratul and itjaritjari, may be sympatric where their distribution range overlaps in the south and east.
 The population structure within the range is poorly examined.
 There are around three hundred specimens available in collections of museums and elsewhere, although information on the range is limited to the two thirds with details of the collection site.

 The habitat is at the series of sand dunes arising from the adjacent sandy plains, the populations seem to be restricted to these formations; they are noted as absent when dunes are poorly connected or become isolated.
 The vegetation is typical of the central regions, acacia and other hardy shrubs or small trees, and this species is also often associated with habitat around Triodia (spinifex) hummocks.

 Ecology

 Very little is known of the habits of two species of Notoryctes, they are presumed to live a solitary existence.
 It is thought that they only emerge from the sand in wet weather.

 When moving on the surface of the ground, their motion is sinewy and the belly leaves a slightly winding trail; the marks of the appendages leave light impressions on the sand at the side of this furrow and appear more reptilian than mammalian.
 They enter the sandy soil at a shallow depth, but may tunnel deeply.
 A specimen was lost immediately after being placed on the ground, despite several people digging over the area to recover the animal.

 Their natural habitat is the hot and arid north-western deserts of country.

 The diet consists of insect pupae and larvae.

 The species eats the larvae and pupae of ants, beetles and other insects.
 It catches and eats them underground and therefore rarely comes to the surface.
-It is commonly preyed upon by the introduced red fox and feral cats, and in the scats of the dingo as well as some birds of prey, snakes and goannas.
+It is commonly preyed upon by the introduced red fox and feral cats, and remains have been found in the scats of the dingo as well as some birds of prey, snakes and goannas.
 Large numbers of specimens were collected in the early twentieth century, and informal reports of a fur trade using the pelt of the animal are noted.